unionlabs/goblinbook/src/light-clients/ethereum.md

 Once initialized, the light client can begin verifying new blocks.
 The update function accepts a block header and associated cryptographic proofs, then:

 1. Verifies the header's cryptographic integrity
-1. Validates the consensus signatures from the validator set
+1. Validates the consensus signatures from the sync committee
 1. Updates the client's internal state to reflect the new "latest verified block"

 Updates can happen in sequence (verifying each block) or can skip intermediate blocks using more complex proof mechanisms.
 The efficiency of this process is what makes light clients practical for cross-chain communication.